shahGnp/Flask-Docker-App/README.md

 I assume you have already installd docker-cli and docker-desktop.

-## This project was origianlly taken from [here](https://www.freecodecamp.org/news/how-to-dockerize-a-flask-app/).
+## This project was originally taken from [here](https://www.freecodecamp.org/news/how-to-dockerize-a-flask-app/).

 </br>
 <div align="center"><h1>Follow the creator on Twitter</h1></div>